13 Days: [ST-Walk7] Tasmania & the Overland Track

 Insider's Tip: Federation Square

-Mingle with visitors and locals alike at the centre of the city know as Melbourne’s meeting place, Federation Square!
+Mingle with visitors and locals alike at the centre of the city known as Melbourne’s meeting place, Federation Square!
 Showcasing a creative mix of attractions it boasts 15 restaurants, cafes and bars and over 2000 events annually making this a must see in Melbourne!

 Winner of the 2006 and 2007 Victorian Tourism Awards, Federation Square embraces some of the world’s most stunning architecture with a wide array of attractions.
 Situated on the traditional lands of the Kulin Nation the Square supports the nation’s contemporary expression and values the heritage and traditions of the indigenous people of this area.
 Be sure to check out the Atrium, a major challenge made of glass, steel and zinc.
-Flanked by Zinc, this centre provides access to The Square which features the paved sandstone cobbles from Western Australia and spectacular views of the City, Southbank and the Yarra River.
-Don’t forget to make a stop off at the Wharf which offers up the Riverland Bar and Cafe, Hire-A-Bike, Ferry Boat Drop off and Pick Up Service.

 If you just happen to be in Melbourne on a Thursday night be sure to take advantage of the late night program!
 Open until 9pm, the Ian Potter Centre is the world’s first major gallery dedicated exclusively to Australian art which showcases a spectacular array of over 20 galleries housed within this landmark architectural complex.
 Also open until 9pm, don’t miss the Australian Centre for the Moving Image which is the first centre of its kind in the world with its dedication to the moving image in all its forms – from early cinema to the latest digital media – it certainly offers a unique experience for visitors from around the globe.

-Tours can be booked via the Melbourne Visitors Centre onsite at Federation Square:
+Tours can be booked via the Melbourne Visitors Centre onsite at Federation Square: Tours depart daily, Monday – Saturday at 11am (50 minutes duration) Group limit: 15 people Cost: Free

-(Day 13) - Shuttle Transfer, Melbourne Accommodation to Airport
+(Day 14) - Shuttle Transfer, Melbourne Accommodation to Airport

 Travel by shuttle from your vacation accommodation to the Airport in Melbourne, Australia.